kashahmed04/Recode-Vera-Molnar/README.md

 ## Which Piece I Chose and Why

 I chose the Interruptions piece because it shows how simple elements and randomness can create various visual patterns.
-I also chose this piece because I wanted to work with lines more since I never really worked with them before.
+I also chose this piece because I wanted to work with lines more since I never really work with them.

 ## Where to Find Transform Components